makebono/MavenPlayland/README.md

 # MavenPlayland
-Maven stuffs for mess around
+Maven and Spring stuffs for messing around